Swedish police reveal consequences of Quran-burning stunts

 According to Sweden’s Expressen, a bomb was hurled toward the entrance of the Swedish Embassy in Beirut, Lebanon overnight.
 The device reportedly failed to detonate.

-The newspaper, citing local police sources, claimed that that the attempted attack was linked to the latest string of Quran-burning stunts in Sweden.
+The newspaper, citing local police sources, claimed that that the attempted attack was linked to the recent string of Quran-burning stunts in Sweden.

 Swedish Foreign Minister Tobias Billstrom tweeted that “it was pure luck that no one was hurt.”